The Culling Tab

 Culling Preferences

-Before pressing Analyse the first time, check your preferences in Lightpanel to configure how you want metadata assigned to the automatically created categories for Selects, Duplicates, Eyes-Closed, and Blurred.
+Before pressing Analyze the first time, check your preferences in Lightpanel to configure how you want metadata assigned to the automatically created categories for Selects, Duplicates, Eyes-Closed, and Blurred.
 You can adapt Lightpanel to assign any combination of stars, color labels, or flags based on your existing workflow.

 Comments